neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 ### MessageKvQueryResult

-MessageKVQueryResult is the model of the `sudo` message sent to a smart contract on a KV Interchain Query result submission.
-If the owner of a KV Interchain Query wants to handle the query updates, it must define a `sudo` entry_point for handling `kv_query_result` messages and place the needed logic there.
-The `kv_query_result` handler is treated by the `interchainqueries` module as a callback that is called each time a KV query result is submitted.
+MessageKvQueryResult is the model of the `sudo` message sent to a smart contract when a KV Interchain Query result is submitted.
+If the owner of a KV Interchain Query wants to handle updates, they must implement a `sudo` entry point to process `kv_query_result` messages and include the necessary logic in it.
+The `kv_query_result` handler acts as a callback, triggered by the `interchainqueries` module whenever a KV query result is submitted.

-Note that there is no query result sent, only the query ID.
-In order to access the actual result, use the Query/QueryResult RPC of the `interchainqueries` module.
+Note that the message does not include the actual query result, only the query ID.
+To access the result data, use the `Query/QueryResult` RPC of the `interchainqueries` module.

 - [Message model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/contractmanager/types#MessageKVQueryResult)
 - [Message model in neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk/sudo/msg/enum.SudoMsg.html#variant.KVQueryResult)